Placeholder-Software/Dissonance/docs/Tutorials/UsingIMicrophoneSubscriber.md

     bool _reset = false;

-    // This will be called automatically by Dissonance. void IMicrophoneSubscriber.Reset()
+    // This will be called automatically by Dissonance.
+    // This is **not** called on the main thread!
+Be careful what you do in this method. void IMicrophoneSubscriber.Reset()
     {
         // The audio pipeline is being reset.
 Throw away any buffered data